PARTHMANJREKAR/Keira-An-Agentic-Ai-V1.0.0-/README.md

 Interact with Keira using voice commands or text input.

-## Requirements
+## Requirements✅

-Python 3.7+
+🐍 Python: 3.7 or later​

-## Libraries
+📚 Libraries

-speech_recognition, pyttsx3, requests, geopy, and others specified in requirements.txt
+The project utilizes several Python libraries.
+Below are their system requirements:​

+🎙️ SpeechRecognition: Requires Python 2.6, 2.7, or 3.3 and above.​

+🗣️ pyttsx3: Compatible with both Python 2 and 3.​

+📺 pywhatkit: No specific system requirements; works with Python 3.x.​

+📖 wikipedia: No specific system requirements; works with Python 3.x.​

+😂 pyjokes: Compatible with Python 3.9 and above.​

+🌐 requests: Officially supports Python 3.8 and above.​

+🗺️ geopy: Tested against Python versions 3.7 to 3.12.​

+🧠 nltk: Requires Python versions 3.8 to 3.12.

-## Future Enhancements
+## Future Enhancements🌟

-Add support for more languages.
+🌍 Add support for more languages.​

-Introduce natural language processing (NLP) for smarter responses.
+🧠 Introduce natural language processing (NLP) for smarter responses.​

-Enable personalized user experiences.
+🎯 Enable personalized user experiences.

-## Contributing
+##Contributing🤝

 Contributions are welcome!
 To contribute:

 Fork the repository.